Leadership analysis: Bill Clinton

 Bill Clinton's Trait and Motivation Profile, gathered from Q&A at press conferences, presented Bill Clinton as a single successful politician, rather than a part of a larger whole or cause (use of "I" was highest of post-World War II presidents while "we" was lowest), the use of qualifiers and retractors, presented a confident individual with no desire to control the flow of conversation but who would make decisions and rethink them when necessary.
 He doesn't use many explainers and tells, rather than explains his views.
 He is the most expressive post-World War II president and with high adverbial intensifiers, he is an actor who displays histrionic (attention seeking) behavior.
 His high negatives score shows he's very defensive when attacked.

 Saddam Hussein

-An analysis of Saddam Hussein reveals a rational calculator who when necessary, finds it prudent to change mind and adapt other tactics, as long as he can find a face-saving measure to do so.
-His childhood started with his mother rejecting him and then sent off to live with his maternal uncle Kairallah in order to get an education.
-His uncle indoctrinated him in the ways of Iraqi nationalism and the Baath party.
-His early hero was Abdel Nasser of Egypt, who confronted the West and gained his Arab nationalist credentials.
-Saddam was part of an attempted Iraqi uprising, which failed and forced him to Egypt, law school, and high ranks in the Egyptian Baath party until he was able to return to Iraq.
-From there he was appointed successor to Michel Aflaq, the father of the Baath party.
-In Saddam's efforts to become the Supreme Arab Nationalist Leader, he had to compete against Assad of Syria.

-Throughout his tenure, Saddam killed supporters who gave advice contrary to his thinking, and thus surrounded himself with sycophants.
-He warred with the Kurds and Iranians and was pragmatic enough to change his mind regarding the Shatt al Arab Waterway, his foreign hostage policy, and the War with Iran, which had started going badly for the Iraqis.
-To his mind, Saddam was Iraq and Iraq was Saddam.
-He was a narcissist who believed he was the chosen leader of the Arab world, despite lack of support for the Kuwait invasion.

 He was convinced in conspiracies of the US, Israel, and Iran to kill him.
 After the Kuwait invasion and defeat, he worked to shore up his forces and eventually began to trust party loyalists over his family, including two of his sons-in-law whom he killed after giving them amnesty.
 His goal was survival and a place in the world state with world class weapons.
 When backed into a corner, he fought with everything he had but could change his mind and compromise to be seen as a global leader.